Watch past educational presentations and see live events in real time

-Since canakinumab suppresses your natural immune response, it can cause infections.
+Since canakinumab suppresses your natural immune response, it can increase your risk of infection.
 Tell your doctor if you develop fevers or any signs or symptoms of an infection.
 If you experience any allergies to canakinumab, you should stop treatment and contact your doctor.
 Tell your doctor if you are pregnant or planning to conceive soon.
 You should discuss with your doctor before receiving any live vaccinations.
 Live vaccines should be avoided while on this medication and you should discuss updating your vaccinations prior to starting this medication.

-Written June 2018 by Jonathan Hausmann, MD and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Written March 2019 by Marcy Bolster, MD, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.